-Day 11: Siem Reap
+Day 11: Siem Reap Meals: B, L, D

-Today explore the less visited Beng Mealea, a mysterious temple completely overrun by the jungle where you will explore on foot for approximately an hour and half.
-In the highwater season, you will also visit Kompong Khleang a unique village on stilts.
-In the lower water season, you will visit Chong Kneas floating village.
+Today, explore the less visited Beng Mealea, a mysterious temple completely overrun by the jungle where you will explore on foot for approximately an hour and a half.
+In the high-water season, you will also visit the unique stilt-village of Kompong Khleang; in the lower water season, you will visit Chong Kneas floating village.

-Return to Siem Reap with a visit to SATCHA, an organisation

-working alongside local craftsmen to create high-end and traditional Cambodian arts and crafts.
+Return to Siem Reap with a visit to SATCHA, an organisation working alongside local craftsmen to create high-end and traditional Cambodian arts and crafts.
 This evening, enjoy a traditional Apsara dance performance at dinner.
 Tonight, enjoy an Apsara dance performance over dinner.